Jonahscottwright/NodeGard/README.md

   }
 ```

-You just have to add your own modules like that:
+You just have to add your own modules like this:

 ```diff
   module.exports.Modules = {